Newark News, Jobs, Local News and Sport

 |

-A spacious and well-presented family home is for sale with Jon Brambles of Newark for £350,000.
+A spacious family home with far-reaching open views towards the River Trent is for sale with Richard Watkinson and Partners of Newark for £465,000.

 |